ntaneja1985/DesignPatterns/README.md

 - Caretaker: The object that keeps track of the Memento but does not modify or inspect its contents.

 Example in C#
-Let’s consider a simple text editor where you can type text and undo changes.
+Letï¿½s consider a simple text editor where you can type text and undo changes.

 ```c#
 \\Originator Class